 Your Excellency: This clause is objectionable for three reasons.
 One is that it increases the jurisdiction of the Magistrate who is to deal with the compensation payable.
 If, for the purpose of argument, this is assessed at £200 no Magistrate is allowed to deal with the case.
-A Magistrate with limited powers deals with cases up to £25.
-The Senior Magistrates up to £100 and Magistrates in Lagos deal with cases up to £50 so that if compensation is payable up to the extent of £200 a Magistrate should not be allowed to deal with it.
-It will also raise a complicated position in that a counsel can raise objection that the Magistrate has no jurisdiction to try the case.
-If it is argued that the Magistrate in this instance would be acting as an Arbitrator, that is a different position; because no Arbitrator can act as such unless by consent of both parties.
-This is the first objection.
+A Magistrate with limited powers deals with cases up to £25: The Senior Magistrates up to £100 and Magistrates in Lagos deal with cases up to £50 so that if compensation is payable up to the extent of £200 a Magistrate should not be allowed to deal with it.
+It will also raise a complicated position in that a counsel can raise objection that the Magistrate has no jurisdiction to try if the right of appeal is denied them.
+I believe it is the intention of the Government to create as much contentment as possible among the people.
+An Ordinance of this kind does not and will not tend to create that satisfaction and confidence which the Government wants to inspire in the people of this country.